 Are you meeting them where they are?

-Jesus Christ give us some great advice by how he recruited his followers.
+Jesus Christ gives us some great advice by how he recruited his followers.
 There is nothing more important than the people you call to follow you.
-How are doing?
+How are you doing?